What Is A Bull Trap In Crypto?

 In the crypto market, a bull trap is a scenario that can catch many traders off guard.
 It is often associated with rapid price recoveries and is sometimes called a "dead cat bounce."

-A crypto bull trap can be quite frustrating and potentially costly for traders lured into buying during the perceived reversal, only to witness the price bounce back down.
+A crypto bull trap can be frustrating and potentially costly for traders who are lured into buying during the perceived reversal, only to witness the price decrease.

 What Role Does Psychology Play in Bull Traps?